AllenDang/gltf_opt/README.md

 - `convert_to_ktx2`: If true, textures will be converted to KTX2 format with Basis Universal compression
 - `center_pivot`: If true, the model's pivot point will be moved to the bottom center by modifying vertex positions

-## Limitations
+## Notes

-- **Skinned meshes**: The `center_pivot` feature does not currently support models with skeleton/skin bindings.
-Using it on skinned meshes may result in incorrect deformation.
+- **Skinned/animated models**: When a model contains skeleton/skin bindings or animations, the `center_pivot` option is automatically ignored to prevent incorrect deformation.
+Texture optimization is still applied normally.

 ## Dependencies